 Since 2009, attorney David B. Kendall and our legal team have protected the rights of medical negligence victims and their families in Charlottesville and surrounding communities.
 We always focus on the individual and pursue results that meet our client’s specific needs and goals.

 To discuss your medical malpractice case today, call or reach us online.
-We can provide a free and confidential consultation from our office in Charlottesville or our offices in Harrisonburg, Winchester, Staunton or Woodstock.
+We can provide a free and confidential consultation from our office.
+Our offices are located in Charlottesville or our offices in Harrisonburg, Winchester, Staunton or Woodstock.
 We can explain your rights and all options available to you.

 The consequences of medical malpractice are costly and tragic.
 Diederich Healthcare reports that, in 2016, medical malpractice payouts in the U.S. totaled roughly $3.95 billion, including $56.7 million in Virginia alone.
 Thirty percent of the country’s reported medical malpractice claims involved a patient’s death, while the majority of cases involved permanent injury.